annalaise/cv/README.md

 #### Other qualifications

 - Two Master's level professional qualifications in Marketing;
-1. Chartered Institute of Marketing (Post Gradate Diploma, 2009)
+1. Chartered Institute of Marketing (Post Gradate Diploma, 2009: Pass)
-2. Institute of Direct Marketing (Post Graduate Diploma in Direct and Interactive Marketing, 2007).
-Previous marketing experience comes in very handy when translating business needs from colleagues in commercial focused roles into technical requirements.
+2. Institute of Direct Marketing (Post Graduate Diploma in Direct and Interactive Marketing, 2007: Distinction)

 - First Aid at Work (valid 'til Mar '18) - you provide the hi-vis jacket, I provide treatments for papercuts right the way through to CPR.